 This guide will point you to the best recording software for your needs.
 (If you’re looking to start livestreaming specifically, be sure to check out PCWorld’s guide to game streaming with Twitch.)

-Let’s start with an overview of each of the programs in no particular order, followed by a look at what sort of performance hit each program inflicts on games.
+Let’s start with an overview of each of the five featured programs in no particular order, followed by a look at what sort of performance hit each program inflicts on games.
 If you don’t like any of the five tools we look at, we’ve also added two video capture alternatives—though one isn’t free.

 Of the five game recording programs we’re covering, Plays.tv is by far the easiest to use.
-It makes it really simple—and fun—to post short gaming clips online, and it barely affects your game’s frame rates (which we’ll get to later on).
+Plays.tv makes it really simple—and fun—to post short gaming clips online.

 As for the actual game recording features, when the app is running it starts recording your gaming sessions automatically.
 By default, Plays.tv will record up to 10GB of gameplay at 720p resolution and 30 frames per second.
 If you’d like to tweak the maximum storage capacity, resolution, bitrate, recording framerate, or other technical aspects of the video, all those options can quickly be changed in the software’s settings.
 The settings also let you disable automatic recording of full gameplay sessions if you’d like, and allow you to enable configurable hotkey-based video capture instead.